euan-wilkinson/euan-wilkinson/README.md

 - Go (introductory course completed)

 If you're looking for the artefact from my Final Year Project, it can be accessed by downloading the Expo Go app and following this link: exp://exp.host/@euan-wilkinson/proto2

+You can find more about me on LinkedIn here: https://www.linkedin.com/in/euan-wilkinson-037550172/